-In determining students who are to participate in Title I Targeted Assistance Schools, priority is given to those in greatest need.
-Principals, classroom teachers, and the Tier II Teacher on Special Assignment will work together to decide who most needs additional help and should be invited to receive Title I services.
+In determining whether students will participate in Title I Targeted Assistance Schools, priority is given to those in greatest need.
+Principals, classroom teachers, and the Tier II Teacher on Special Assignment will work together to decide who needs the most additional help.
+They should be invited to receive Title I services.
 Targeted assistance services will be provided to a select group of students--those identified as failing, or most at risk of failing, to meet the State's challenging content and student performance standards--rather than for overall school improvement, as in schoolwide programs.
-Like schoolwide program schools, the goal of targeted assistance schools will be to improve teaching and learning to enable Part A participants to meet the challenging State performance standards that all children are expected to master.
+Like schoolwide program schools, targeted assistance schools will aim to improve teaching and learning to enable Part A participants to meet the challenging State performance standards that all children are expected to master.

-Title I funds will be used in targeted assistance schools only for programs that provide services to eligible children identified as having the greatest need for special assistance.
-School staff, in consultation with the district, will base the selection of eligible students on the basis of multiple, educationally related, objective criteria established by the district and supplemented by the school as well as sound professional judgment.
-Children who are economically disadvantaged, children with disabilities, migrant children, and limited English proficient children will be eligible for services on the same basis as other children.
-Each targeted assistance school may supplement these criteria and select, from among its eligible children, those who are in greatest need for Part A assistance.
+Title I funds will be used in targeted assistance schools only for programs that provide services to eligible children with the greatest need for special assistance.
+In consultation with the district, school staff will base the selection of eligible students on multiple educationally related objective criteria established by the district and supplemented by the school and sound professional judgment.
+Economically disadvantaged children, children with disabilities, migrant children, and limited English proficient children will be eligible for services on the same basis as other children.
+Each targeted assistance school may supplement these criteria and select, among its eligible children, those in greatest need of Part A assistance.

 Student progress will be measured based on the grade level proficiency benchmarks.
 Students who fall below grade level proficiency will be eligible for Title I services.
-In addition to DRA, quarterly proficiency reading level benchmarks will be used for all students in determining eligibility.
-Students who fall below basic will be eligible and a rank-order system based on a priority of highest to lowest need in conjunction with multiple other objective data sources will be used (ESGI, DRA2 results, benchmark results, LLI Reading results, and correlated Lexile Scores).
-K-5 students who fall below grade level math proficiency will be eligible to receive supplemental support in math.
-Such results will be used to determine eligibility in conjunction with multiple other objective data sources (Kindergarten screening results, diagnostic, formative, and benchmark assessments).
-A rank-order system based on a priority of highest to lowest need will serve eligible students in grades 6-8 who score below proficient on Reading and Math state assessments in conjunction with multiple other objective data sources (Lexile scores, reading levels, etc.).
-A rank-order system based on a priority of highest to lowest need will be utilized.
+In addition to the universal screener, all students will use quarterly proficiency reading level benchmarks to determine eligibility.
+Students who fall below basic will be eligible, and a rank-order system based on a priority of highest to lowest need in conjunction with multiple other objective data sources will be used (curriculum-embedded benchmark results, Fastbridge Universal Screener for Reading and Math, and state assessments, CAASPP, in reading and math.
+K-5 students who fall below grade level math proficiency will be eligible for supplemental math support.
+Such results will be used to determine eligibility with other objective data sources (Kindergarten screening results, diagnostic, formative, and benchmark assessments).
+A rank-order system will be utilized based on the highest to lowest need priority.
+If eligible, middle schools will serve eligible students in grades 6-8 who score below proficient on Reading and Math state assessments in conjunction with multiple other objective data sources (Lexile scores, reading levels, etc.).
+A rank-order system will be utilized based on the highest to lowest need priority.